Flavio8699/ms-thesis-replication-package/replication-package-RQ3/Timing/README.md

 | GitLab        | 15.10.3-ee  |
 | GitLab Runner | 16.2.1      |

-_Note:_ the EcoPipe framework has to be configured and running on the monitoring node & be connected to the CI/CD service on the CI/CD node.

 ## 2. Setup & execution

-1. Follow step `Setup case study repository` of `EcoPipe/README.md`
+1. Follow steps of `EcoPipe/README.md`
 2. In the monitoring node in file `api/app.py`, uncomment the following lines:

    - Line 7
    - Line 73-79

 3. Execute the desired amount of pipelines
 4. The file `api/timing.csv` is created with the results